flokoe/website/content/posts/create-an-app-logo-without-design-skills-using-claudes-svg-artifacts/index.md

 variant6.webp
 {{< /gallery >}}

-I could have tried to merge these two versions but it was easiewr to mergen by hand. i just pasted the one with the nice gradient itono an [svg viewer](https://www.svgviewer.dev/) and removed the "sound wave", copy the bars frome the other version and clean it a bit up.
+I could have tried to merge these two versions via AI, but it seemed easier to merge them by hand.
+I just pasted the one with the nice gradient into an [SVG Viewer](https://www.svgviewer.dev/) and removed the old sound wave.
+After that I copied the good vertical bars from the other version.

-{{< gallery "second prompt" >}}
+{{< gallery "Result of manually merging the two versions." >}}
-clean-version.webp
+clean-version.webp|Result of manually merging the two versions.
 {{< /gallery >}}

-Now that i got the lement that i want, i just need to reorder them as i like.
-I probably could have done thah manually in Inkscape, but i was curious if the AI could do this to.
-And to my suprise i worked rather well.
-Center and like a wave form.
+After I only got the elements I liked, I just need to reorder them.
+This would probably be easy to do manually in Inkscape, but I was curious if the AI would be able to complete this task.
+To my surprise, it worked rather well.

-{{< gallery "second prompt" >}}
+{{< gallery "The AI created a waveform and centered it perfectly." >}}
-centered-version.webp
+centered-version.webp|The AI created a waveform and centered it perfectly.
 {{< /gallery >}}

+There was just one last thing that bothered me.
-After using this version mir aufgefallen, that the 3d effect at the bottom is hard to see.
-So i asked the ai to make it thicker and darker and this worked flawlessly.
+The 3D effect at the bottom was difficult to see.
+So I asked the AI to make it thicker and darker and this worked flawlessly.

-{{< gallery "second prompt" >}}
+{{< gallery "Make the 3D effect at the bottom darker and thicker." >}}
-centered-version.webp|foo
+rework-3d-effect.webp|Make the 3D effect at the bottom darker and thicker.
 {{< /gallery >}}

 So what are the learnings for this?